top of page

 Paul and I were definitely working together, especially on "A Day in the Life" ...
 The way we wrote a lot of the time: you'd write the good bit, the part that was easy, like "I read the news today" or whatever it was, then when you got stuck or whenever it got hard, instead of carrying on, you just drop it; then we would meet each other, and I would sing half, and he would be inspired to write the next bit and vice versa.
 He was a bit shy about it because I think he thought it's already a good song ...
 So we were doing it in his room with the piano.
 He said "Should we do this?"
 "Yeah, let's do that."

-Lyrics of the song A Day In The Life by The Beatles
+A Day In The Life lyrics by The Beatles

 I read the news today, oh boy